drimpossible/BudgetCL/README.md

 - Add the dataset folder name exactly to `src/opts.py`
 - Run you model with `--dataset your_fav_dataset`!

-## Reproducing All Experiments
+## Reproducing Results

-To replicate the complete set of experiments, copy `scripts/replicate.sh` to `src/` and run with substituting $SEED with {0,1,2}:
+To replicate the complete set of experiments,

 - TBA